dahukanna/pr-APIs-are-semipermeable-membranes/README.md

 ## Speaker bio
 > Dawn is a Design Principal and Front-End Architect for IBM Systems business unit.
 Collaborating and co-creating user-focused solutions with clients and business partners, streamlining IT asset management and operation using automation and preventative maintenance.

-The presentations will be followed by a panel discussion.
+The presentation will be followed by a panel discussion, with other presenters.

 ----